Network Development and Skill Building of Agriculture Service Providers for an Inclusive and Food Secure New Hampshire

 Accomplishments:

 The Agriculture Viability group did not complete the Core Competencies project, and therefore we could not utilize the resource for this project.
 In lieu of the skills assessment checklist, we polled participants on what topics they would like to see covered by the network.
-The information shared with the state coordinator will be used as a planning tool for the 2024 network calls and trainings.
+The information shared with the state coordinator was used as a planning tool for the 2024 network calls and trainings.
+Additional questions were asked at the 2024 in-person event to help facilitate programming beyond the grant period.

 Milestone #9 (click to expand/collapse)